rawanessam/AITicketClassifier/readme.md

 }
 ```
 ---
+## 🧪 Input & Output Validation

+### ✅ Input Validation

+- All ticket submission fields marked as required **must** be provided.
+- The `email` field is validated to ensure it follows a standard email format.
+- Optional fields like `phone` and file attachments are gracefully handled if missing.

+### 🧠 LLM Output Validation

+The response from the language model is validated to ensure consistent structure and value constraints:

+- Must be a JSON object with the following keys:
+  - `feedback_text` (string)
+  - `category` (string)
+  - `urgency_score` (integer between 1 and 5 or null)
+- If any required key is missing or the types do not match expectations, a validation error is raised before proceeding.
+---
 ## 🎁 Bonus Features

 This project includes a few enhanced capabilities to improve model behavior and usability: